 What causes flat feet?

-Occasionally, flat feet can be the result of:
+Occasionally, flat feet can result from the following factors:

-- the feet bones not forming properly in the womb
+- the foot bones do not form properly in the womb

 - loose connective tissue throughout the body, such as in Ehlers-Danlos syndrome or joint hypermobility syndrome

 - a condition affecting the muscles and nerves, such as cerebral palsy, spina bifida or muscular dystrophy

 - rheumatoid arthritis